 Abscess or infection can cause a throbbing and intense toothache.
-This type of toothache is sometimes accompanied by a swollen face and Its gets worst when you lie down because when you lie down the blood Pressure around your head and subsequently the abscess increases and you feel than unbearable pain.
+This type of toothache is sometimes accompanied by a swollen face and It gets worst when you lie down because when you lie down the blood pressure around your head and subsequently the abscess increases and you feel unbearable pain.

 An abscess is a pouch of infected tissue.
 It is a collection of pus around the root of a tooth and using a dental x-ray, dentists can confirm the presence of the dental abscess.

 The primary symptom of a dental abscess is pain and discomfort.
 The pain caused by an abscess is commonly referred to as a toothache by patients.
 If your child is complaining of a bad or bitter taste in his or her mouth it can also be a sign of a dental abscess and you have them seen by a dentist.